-Where a statement in a bundle refers to a document with an exhibit mark or other distinctive reference it should be hyperlinked but hyperlinks do not help hardcopy users.
-Hardcopy users can identify the page number of documents which are referred to in statements by exhibit mark or disclosure number by looking up the mark/number in the Index but ideally an easier and quicker method of finding the page number of documents referred to should also be provided to assist users of the hardcopy - adding the target page numbers to statement margins opposite each distinctive reference.
-There are two ways of doing this:-
+Where a statement in a bundle refers to a document with an exhibit mark it should be hyperlinked but hyperlinks do not help hardcopy users.
+Hardcopy users can identify the page number of documents which are referred to in statements by exhibit mark by looking up the exhibit mark in the index but ideally an easier and quicker method of finding the page number of documents referred to should also be provided to assist users of the hardcopy - the target page numbers should be added to statement margins opposite each exhibit mark reference.

 You might find that some of the other side's statements just describe a document (e.g. " I wrote a letter to Peter Jones the same day...") without any distinctive reference at all.
 This is not good practice but, particularly if the statement gives, directly or indirect, a document date, you may still be able to work out from its description, which document is intended so that you can add its page number in the margin.
 If it is actually unclear which of two documents a witness was intending to refer to in their statement then don't guess but simply pass over that reference without adding a marginal page number.

-Note: An second-best alternative to the above two methods is to use PDF software to add a page after each statement listing each link with its target page number.
+Note: An second-best alternative to adding page numbers i the margin is to use PDF software to add a page after each statement listing each link with its target page number.

 Disclaimer